 Pennsylvania courts consider a number of factors when determining equitable distribution, including:

-In Pennsylvania, courts do not consider marital misconduct, such as adultery, when dividing property, unless the misconduct had a financial impact on marital property.
+In Pennsylvania, courts do not consider marital misconduct, such as adultery, when dividing property.